PREVIOUS: Positive Reactions – Thinking (#3)

 • you need time to process what just happened

 EXP: Sandra’s sponsee asked if she’s be at Friday nite’s meeting & she said yes.
 That day she developed a cold & decided to stay in bed.
 Sat. morning the sponsee called very angry: ”Why didn’t you show up last nite?
 You said you’d be there & I brought you flowers for your B/day!
 You’re so unreliable, I can’t believe you stood me up….”

 Sandra told her she was sick, but the woman didn’t care.
 A week later, when they saw each other, the sponsee started up again, berating her.
 Sandra just stood there & listened.
 She decided that, knowing this person, nothing she could say would make a difference.
 So after a few minutes she said: “OK, bye” & left.
 That was the end of their association.

-✶ Sandra was aware that by not making the effort to convince her sponsee of her innocence, the other woman believed Sandra was agreeing with her & admitting fault!
+✶ Sandra was aware that by not making the effort to convince her sponsee of her innocence, the other woman believed Sandra was agreeing with her & admitting being at fault!

-It was something Sandra has to ‘swallow’ & help her WIC live with.
-But she’d learned from painful experience that justifying herself to anyone with a closed mind only made a fool of herself!
+It was something Sandra had to ‘swallow’ & help her WIC live with.
+But she’d learned from painful experience that trying to justify herself to someone with a closed mind only made a fool of herself!

-It’s painful to be accused wrongly – at any time – but here she’d never be believed anyway, so why try doing the impossible? (“Serenity Prayer – backwards“)
+It’s especially painful for us to be accused wrongly – at any time – but in this case she’d never be believed anyway, so why try doing the impossible? (“Serenity Prayer – backwards“)

 NEXT: Positive Responses – Part 5 (more actions)